What Is A SERPs Pension And Should You Opt Out Of One?

 BX9 1AN

 Your letter should simply state that you wish to track down any pensions the government is aware of, including your SERPS pension.
-HMRC will respond within 30 days and give you what information they have.
+HMRC will respond within 30 days and give you the information they have.

 Other options to track down your pension funds, including private pensions, include:

-• Contacting previous employers if they still exist.
+- Contacting previous employers if they still exist.
 These employers should have records of your employment and what happened with your pension payments.
 Reach out to their HR departments with your query.

-• Check old paperwork.
+- Check old paperwork.
 If you still have old pay slips, pension scheme booklets, or correspondence, you may be able to identify where your pension contributions went.
 You may even be able to find archived bank statements.

-• Talk to your bank.
+- Talk to your bank.
 They may be able to review old bank statements to identify old pension contributions and where they went.
 The name of a recipient account can then help you track down who to contact to claim a lost pension.

-• Contact old pension providers.
+- Contact old pension providers.
 It’s possible that you remember the name of a pension provider and can ask them directly if you have a pension with them that you’re eligible to claim.

 Identifying any extant pensions you aren’t currently receiving is just the first step to handling your finances in retirement.